Clojure

 -X[aliases]

--X takes one or more concatenated aliases, which are always simple or qualified keywords, e.g. -X:test or -X:test:perf/benchmark.
+-X optionally takes one or more concatenated aliases, which are always simple or qualified keywords, e.g. -X:test or -X:test:perf/benchmark.

 -Ttoolname, -T[aliases]